danlyke/libfby/README.md

 * Once the app is split from the library, there's a lot of test framework that needs to be built for both.
 As time allows.

-* The Net server is starting to get pretty asynchronous and event driven, the database libraries have a long way to go to catch up with this.
+* The net server is starting to get pretty asynchronous and event driven, the database libraries have a long way to go to catch up with this.